syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% endhighlight %}

-The following code snippet explains how to search a particular text and highlight it.
+The following code example explains how to search a particular text and highlight it.

 {% highlight c# %}
 [C#]

-//Load an existing Word document into DocIO instance
+//Loads an existing Word document into DocIO instance

 WordDocument document = new WordDocument(@"..\..\Data\Giant Panda.docx");

-//Find the occurence of the Word "panda" in the document
+//Finds the occurence of the Word "panda" in the document

 TextSelection[] textSelection = document.FindAll("panda", false, true);

-//Iterate through each occurence and highlight it
+//Iterates through each occurence and highlights it

 foreach (TextSelection selection in textSelection)